 I know of some classically trained organists who seem to think that playing hymns at a snail's pace is somehow a holy endeavor, but in reality it is a cure for insomnia.

-As today is John Wesley's birthday I think it is appropriate to be reminded of his rules for singing.
+I think it is appropriate to be reminded of John Wesley's rules for singing.
 I highlight the germane portions in bold print:

 Learn these tunes before you learn any others; afterwards learn as many as you please.